gitpan/Date-Calc/README.txt

 which take local holidays into account (both additions in Perl only, however).

-What's new in version 5.6:
+What's new in version 5.7:
 --------------------------

- +  Made the module MacOS X compatible
+ +  Fixed "october" => "oktober" in Dutch
+ +  Disabled the special abbreviated names of the days of the week in Portuguese
+ +  Made the days which form the weekend con- figurable in "Calendar.pm" and "Year.pm"
+ +  Added some test cases for this new feature in "t/m008.t"
+ +  The file "examples/calendar.cgi" now
+    also supports this new feature
+ +  Updated "README.txt" and "INSTALL.txt"
+    and the dependency on "Bit::Vector" 7.0
+ +  Added an additional "README.htm" file to this distribution highlighting its key points
- +  Made some tiny changes to the documentation
+ +  Updated the documentation of "Date::Calc",
+    "Date::Calendar", "Date::Calendar::Profiles",
+    "Date::Calendar::Year" and "Date::Object"
+ +  See the new module "Date::Calc::Util" (which is available separately) for all the shortcuts you ever wanted to have in "Date::Calc"

 New features in version 5.0: